Hoekz/learnit/README.md

 ## Taking a Course

+You can download a course with `learnit download <git-url>`, or by cloning it yourself.

 ![Suggested Setup](./suggested-setup.png)

 You can take a course by cloning a repository created or meant to be read with Learn It.